- Laws and regulations relating to the required reserves deposited with the Bank of Russia

 - Averaged amount of the required reserves of credit institutions exercising the right to average the required reserves (credit institutions grouped by registered authorised capital)

-Under Article 38 of this Law, the amount of the required reserves as a percentage of a credit institution’s liabilities (the required reserve ratio) and the procedure for depositing the required reserves are established by the Bank of Russia Board of Directors.
+Under Article 38 of this Law, the amount of the required reserves as a percentage of a credit institution’s liabilities (reserve requirements, averaging ratio) and the order of execution of the credit institutions, including the procedure for depositing the mandatory reserve requirements of the Bank of Rassia, and the procedure for depositing the required reserves are established by the Bank of Russia Board of Directors.

-Article 25 of the Federal Law on Banks and Banking Activities requires a credit institution to comply with the required reserve ratio in respect to the term, value and kind of the funds raised.
+Article 25 of the Federal Law on Banks and Banking Activities requires a credit institution to comply with the reserve requirements in respect to the term, value and kind of the funds raised.

 Credit institutions deposit the required